 Anti-retroviral therapy (ART) has resulted in substantial reductions in acquired immunodeficiency syndrome (AIDS) and deaths in the UK.
 People diagnosed promptly with HIV and started ART early can expect near normal life expectancy.
 Challenges remain, with high rates of late HIV diagnoses and an ageing population.

-Further information on HIV is available on NHS Choices.
+Further information on HIV is available on NHS.UK.